anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

   /test
     /cat: 100
     /dog: 100
+  /model
+    /cnn_model_basic.h5
+    /cnn_model_advanced.h5
 ```
 Here are the purposes of each type of data set:
-- Train: The model is initially fit on a training dataset, which is a set of examples used to fit the parameters of the model (e.g. weights of connections between neurons in neural networks).
+- **Train**: The model is initially fit on a training dataset, which is a set of examples used to fit the parameters of the model (e.g. weights of connections between neurons in neural networks).
 The training dataset often consists of pairs of an input vector and the corresponding target.
 In our case, each image is an input vector, while the image's label (dog or cat) is a target.

-- Validation: Then, the fitted model is used to predict the responses for the observations in the validation dataset.
-The validation dataset provides an unbiased evaluation of the fitted model.
+- **Validation**: The validation dataset provides an unbiased evaluation of the fitted model.
 It can be used for regularization by early stopping: stop training when the error on the validation dataset increases, as this is a sign of overfitting to the training dataset.

-- Test: Finally, the test dataset is a dataset used to provide an unbiased evaluation of a final model fit on the training dataset.
+- **Test**: The test dataset is a dataset used to provide an unbiased evaluation of our final model.

 This 'start' file is Colab Notebooks which contains the incomplete codes for the purpose of this workshop.

-Now, let's start by opening the start file: Right click start file -> Select 'Open with' -> Select 'Colaboratory'.
+Now, let's open the start file to officially start the coding part of today's workshop: Right click start file -> Select 'Open with' -> Select 'Colaboratory'.

 ![screenshots/task_0_2_b.png](screenshots/task_0_2_b.png)